okojik/zero_day/README.md

-Markdown

-This is my first coding as a software engineer
+This is my first school project

-First task

 * zero_day
 * git and remote origin
-- file README.md
+- README.md
 - Emacs